 The process for parking at venues is broken.
 Long parking lines and the cash-only payment system which is common at most venues cause several major problems.
 Most importantly, fans become disgruntled with their first point of contact with a venue.
 For the venue, fans who are waiting in line in their cars are not in the stadium buying merchandise and concessions.
 Additionally, many venues only accept cash as payment for parking making it the only place throughout the gameday experience where cash is necessary.
 No one benefits from long lines just to pay an attendant in cash.

 Jeremy Crane seeks to alleviate parking problems with StadiumPark.
-StadiumPark is a mobile app that allows parking attendants to accepting cash-less payments through a simple QR code.
+StadiumPark is a mobile app that allows parking attendants to accept cash-less payments through a simple QR code.
 Using a designated parking line drivers can scan a code and pay for parking simply by opening the StadiumPark app.
 It’s similar to EzPass or SunPass but for parking.

 StadiumPark is a free service for the venue.
 The app collects a small fee from each customer transaction.